makandra/spreewald/README.md

 * **Then that e?mail should( not)? have the following lines in the body:**

-  Only works after you've retrieved the email using "Then an email should have been sent with:"

   Example:

       And that mail should have the following lines in the body: